Help the pigs

 2002

 Lots of snow in the beginning of the year.
 Tom the Turkey rescued and comes to the sanctuary.
 Baby geese with us for spring Bubba the pig rescued from serious neglect including fungal infection that deformed his feet.
 New farm found!
 New roof for the barn.
-Fences up, barns built, Loft for cats built.
+Fences up, barns built, loft for cats built.
 We moved to the new farm!
 A huge undertaking but a dream come true!!
 Tom the Turkey is the Thanksgiving guest of honor at Cafe Ambrosia, a vegan restaurant in Seattle.

 2003